MontealegreLuis/php-testing-tools/README.md

 It was used for a testing [class][1].
 The slides are available [here][2].

-I'm also starting to use it to describe how an [hexagonal architecture][12] might look like in PHP.
+I'm also starting to use it to describe an [hexagonal architecture][12] in PHP.

 ## Installation